telerik/xaml-docs/controls/radtaskboard/getting-started.md

 	}
 {{endregion}}

-Next we need to define RadTaskBoard in XAML and bind the ItemsSource property of the RadTaskBoard and set the __GroupMemberPath__ property.
-The __GroupMemberPath__ property represent which property from your model will be used to group the tasks.
+Next we need to define RadTaskBoard in XAML, bind the ItemsSource property of the RadTaskBoard and set the __GroupMemberPath__ property.
+The __GroupMemberPath__ property indicates which property from your model will be used to group the tasks.

 #### __[XAML] Example 2: Binding RadTaskBoard
 {{region xaml-radtaskboard-getting-started-0}}